NickSwardh/YoloDotNet/README.md

 # What's new in YoloDotNet v2.0?

 YoloDotNet 2.0 is a Speed Demon release where the main focus has been on supercharging performance to bring you the fastest and most efficient version yet.
-With major code optimizations, a switch to SkiaSharp for lightning-fast image processing, and added support for Yolov10 as a little extra ;) this release is set to redefine your YoloDotNet experience:
+With major code optimizations, a switch to SkiaSharp for lightning-fast image processing, and added support for Yolov10 as a little extra ;) this release is set to redefine your YoloDotNet experience, here's what's new:

 - **Speed Demon Mode:** YoloDotNet is now faster than ever!
 - **Code Overhaul:** Tinkered and tweaked under the hood for blazing-fast execution.